Quick Call

 Ordinary house dust is mostly skin cells, fabric fibres and pollen.
 Building site debris, however, is another beast entirely.
 Notably, it carries sharper edges and heavier weight.
 Therefore it behaves very differently once it settles.

 Construction dust is a mix of plaster, silica, sawdust, paint particles and cement.
-In our experience, it is finer, denser and far more abrasive than the everyday kind.
+It is finer, denser and far more abrasive than the everyday kind.
 Consequently, it scratches surfaces if you wipe carelessly.
-We found that one wrong swipe across a fresh worktop can leave a permanent dull mark.
 Importantly, the damage rarely shows until the light hits it from a certain angle.
 Therefore patience and the right cloth matter from the very first wipe.
 In addition, this dust travels far.
 You finish one room, shut the door, and a week later that grey film reappears.
 Consequently, working in the correct order matters enormously.
 Notably, the sequence you choose can save hours of repeated effort.
-We found that homeowners who skip the order almost always end up cleaning twice.

 Our teams are SafeContractor-approved, which means we follow strict health and safety rules around silica particles.
 Importantly, fine silica poses a genuine respiratory hazard.
 Therefore proper masks and ventilation are not optional [Source: HSE Construction Dust Guidance].